-Dead boats are to be passed at great distance.
-If a dead boat is hit by any competitor, the Platform Judge will pass penalty according to the part "Rules for Racing".
+Non-moving or dead boats are to be passed at a great distance.
+If such a boat is hit by any competitor, the Platform Judge will pass penalty according to the part "Rules for Racing".

 If a buoy is passed on the inside, a 5 second penalty is given to that competitor.
 If a second buoys is missed 1 lap will be deducted from the final score.
 Any further missed buoys will be penalized by another lap deducted for each missed buoy.
 Turning around trying to avoid missing a buoy is not allowed.
 Boats stopped dead in the water will be recovered only after the race has ended.
 Only in cases where the boat is sinking, or looks like it will sink, the Platform Judge will summon an immediate recovery.